 The short answer is yes, making this lentil curry in your pressure cooker IS easier in regards to prep.
 Once the ingredients are in the pressure cooker, you can walk away and not worry about it.
 It will technically take the same amount of time to make, but you’ll need less attention to the dish.
 For Instant Pot instructions, see the Recipe card below.

-- Spinach and Sweet Pea Coconut Curry (Vegan, Gluten-Free)
+- Chickpea and Spinach Curry (Vegan, Gluten-Free)

 - Potato Curry (Oil-Free, Vegan, Gluten-Free)